Table of contents

 The goal is not just to find data for a test.
 It’s to make the business context behind the test executable.

-For speed, K2view extends its existing test data management and synthetic data management tools with a data agent that interprets test intent, derives the required entity context, and orchestrates governed data provisioning.
+K2view extends its existing TDM and Synthetic Data Management foundation with a data agent that interprets test intent, derives the required entity context, and orchestrates governed data provisioning.
 This enables QA and development teams to execute AI-generated and QA-defined tests with compliant, fit-for-purpose business context.

 That context can include masked production data, synthetic data, generated data, tokenized data, and source-connected data – composed around an individual business entity (e.g., customer, loan, or order) and provisioned to the right target environments – while preserving relationships, lifecycle states, policies, permissions, and privacy controls.

-Together, these capabilities enable QA to extend from manual test data dependency to context-driven validation and continuous AI trust.
+Together, these capabilities enable QA to shift from manual test data dependency to context-driven validation data composition.

 Getting QA ready for AI-assisted development

-As AI generates more code, more tests, and more scenarios, QA must govern whether those tests are meaningful, executable, compliant, context-aware, and trustworthy.
+As AI generates more code, more tests, and more scenarios, QA must govern whether those tests are meaningful, executable, compliant, context-aware, and supported by the right validation data.

-That role spans the full validation loop.
-QA needs to evaluate scenario relevance, coverage quality, business context, validation data readiness, and release confidence.
-For AI-enabled systems, QA also needs to support continuous evaluation after release.
+That role spans the full validation loop: Scenario relevance, coverage quality, business context, validation data readiness, and release confidence.

 To learn how K2view enables QA teams to provision compliant test data at AI speed, request a demo to explore our AI-assisted development test data solution.